Exposure

 Parameters

-EV stops; +1 doubles brightness, -1 halves it
+Exposure in EV stops.
+Works in linear light for natural results. +1 EV doubles brightness, -1 EV halves it

-Black level shift in linear space; positive lifts shadows
+Black level shift in linear space.
+Positive lifts shadows, negative crushes them

 Mask